We strive to ensure young people within our communities feel valued, seen and heard.

 I am excited about my role with Empower My Voice because I am passionate about educating others and helping to seed change.
 I want to encourage open dialogue around the race and identity issues faced daily across our communities; and this project offers the opportunity to open up debate and promote long term change for adults and young people alike.

 My passion for education and self growth is something I promote in my personal life too, and so I am also pursuing my Masters in Race, Education and Decolonial thought, to better understand these issues in their contemporary context.

-Hi, my name is Flavia, I have been working within the education sector and more specifically within widening participation for a number of years.
-I am wholly passionate about channelling the aspirations of our young people by producing opportunities that open doors and ignite drive and passion.
+Hi, my name is Flavia, I have been working within the education sector and more specifically within widening participation and career guidance and development for a number of years.
+I am wholly passionate about advocating and channelling the aspirations of our children and young people by producing opportunities that open doors and ignites drive and passion.

 Wellbeing and workshop lead

 Hi I'm Dani.
 I am the artistic director of Bello Mind and Soul, a creative and wellbeing service which helps you create to express and de-stress.
 I graduated in 2018 with a BA (Hons) in Creative and therapeutic arts and since then I have been facilitating my own creative and wellbeing sessions; which have been delivered in schools, for mental health charities, and I am a regular feature on the BBC Radio Derby panel.